-Richard is a Fellow of the Institute of Measurement and Control, a Fellow of the Royal Society of Chemistry, a Chartered Scientist and holder of the European Chemist designation.
+Richard is a Fellow of the Institute of Measurement and Control, a Fellow of the Royal Society of Chemistry, a Chartered Chemist, Chartered Environmentalist and Chartered Scientist, and holder of the European Chemist designation.

 In 2015, Richard was made an NPL Fellow in Chemical Metrology and in 2017 he was awarded the Royal Society of Chemistry's L S Theobald Lectureship, in recognition of his significant contributions to the analytical sciences.

 In March 2018, Richard was appointed as the inaugural Head of Metrology at NPL, with accountability for ensuring the quality of NPL's scientific research and measurement service work.